qianshanhai/q-shell/README.md

 2. client:

-set some environment variable, then run qsh:
+ Set some environment variable, then run qsh:

 		$ export _IP=127.0.0.1
 		$ export _PORT=2800
 		$ ./qsh shell

-now you already login into server $\_P .
+ Now you already login into server $\_P .

 ### more function